General Data Protection Regulation (GDPR): What Do You Need to Do

 Rights Related to Automated Decision Making (including Profiling)

-One of the big challenges that GDPR sets out to tackle are issues associated with automatic decision-making and profiling.
+One of the big challenges GDPR tackles are issues associated with automatic decision-making and profiling.

 Companies with access to advanced software and machine learning have become able to extrapolate further information about data subjects from information they have provided.